FERPA for Students and Parents

 - Those documents classified under FERPA as non-educational and in "sole possession of the maker."
 These include personal and procedural notes maintained by any faculty and staff member.

-- The student must provide a valid photo ID issued by Manhattanville College or a government agency (driver's license, passport, etc.)
+- The student must provide a valid photo identification issued by Manhattanville College or a government agency (driver's license, passport, etc.)

 - Persons accompanying the student will not be permitted to attend the record inspection session unless the student has identified the party previously as allowed to access their College records under FERPA (via an existing FERPA waiver on file).
 If an existing waiver is not in place, a new waiver must be filled out before the record inspection session begins.
-All accompanying persons will be ID'd.
+All accompanying persons must present photo identification.

 - They will be seated in the office and given their record folder.